tbaschak/check-diskspace.py/README.md

 check-diskspace.py
 ==================

-this is a test, very simple nagios check plugin which is based on the below article from Digitl Ocean.
+  this is a test, very simple nagios check plugin which is based on the below article from Digital Ocean.

 https://www.digitalocean.com/community/articles/how-to-create-nagios-plugins-with-python-on-ubuntu-12-10